Langax/Dragons-Prophet/README.md

 - Anti‑cheat buff logic – boss gains an un‑purgeable buff unless players have legitimately cleared the required wave objective.
 - Minimal AI – lightweight ny_CrawlerBossAI() shows how to hook custom behaviour via register values, simple to expand upon.
 - Log Output: Console prints for dungeon state and transitions for easier debugging.
+- Entirely custom Ai example on the 2nd path Boss

 #### Usage:
 Drop the file into your Lua scripts folder and adjust your game logic to include the system.